-The Budget of the Commonwealth includes General Funds of \$400,000 each year of the biennium for supported housing.
-These funds will support the leveraging other federal and state housing development resources by sponsors willing to develop housing for persons with disabilities.
+The Governor's recommended budget includes \$400,000 in each year of the biennium for supported housing.
+These funds will support the leveraging of other federal and state housing development resources by sponsors willing to develop housing for persons with disabilities.
 In the past three years, for each dollar provided for the Affordable Housing Trust Fund, \$17 in additional funds were leveraged.
-Additional General Funds of \$2,000,000 each year of the biennium are provided for approximately 250 new supported living slots.